Gospel of John: Individualism

-In comparison to the synoptic gospels, the fourth gospel is markedly individualistic, in the sense that it places emphasis more on the individual's relation to Jesus than on the corporate nature of the Church.
-This is largely accomplished through the consistently singular grammatical structure of various aphoristic sayings of Jesus throughout the gospel.
+Compared to the synoptic gospels, John is markedly individualistic, in the sense that it places emphasis more on the individual's relation to Jesus than on the corporate nature of the Church.
+This is largely accomplished through the consistently singular grammatical structure of various aphoristic sayings of Jesus.
 Emphasis on believers coming into a new group upon their conversion is conspicuously absent from John, and there is a theme of "personal coinherence", that is, the intimate personal relationship between the believer and Jesus in which the believer "abides" in Jesus and Jesus in the believer.
-The individualistic tendencies of John could potentially give rise to a realized eschatology achieved on the level of the individual believer; this realized eschatology is not, however, to replace "orthodox", futurist eschatological expectations, but is to be "only [their] correlative."
+John's individualistic tendencies could give rise to a realized eschatology achieved on the level of the individual believer, but this realized eschatology is not to replace "orthodox", futurist eschatological expectations, but to be "only [their] correlative".

 John the Baptist

 John's account of John the Baptist is different from that of the synoptic gospels.
 In this gospel, John is not called "the Baptist."
-The Baptist's ministry overlaps with that of Jesus; his baptism of Jesus is not explicitly mentioned, but his witness to Jesus is unambiguous.
-The evangelist almost certainly knew the story of John's baptism of Jesus and he makes a vital theological use of it.
-He subordinates the Baptist to Jesus, perhaps in response to members of the Baptist's sect who regarded the Jesus movement as an offshoot of their movement.
+John the Baptist's ministry overlaps with that of Jesus; his baptism of Jesus is not explicitly mentioned, but his witness to Jesus is unambiguous.
+The evangelist almost certainly knew the story of John's baptism of Jesus, and makes a vital theological use of it.
+He subordinates John to Jesus, perhaps in response to members of John's sect who regarded the Jesus movement as an offshoot of theirs.

-In the Gospel of John, Jesus and his disciples go to Judea early in Jesus' ministry before John the Baptist was imprisoned and executed by Herod.
+In the Gospel of John, Jesus and his disciples go to Judea early in Jesus's ministry before John the Baptist was imprisoned and executed by Herod Antipas.
 He leads a ministry of baptism larger than John's own.
 The Jesus Seminar rated this account as black, containing no historically accurate information.
 According to the biblical historians at the Jesus Seminar, John likely had a larger presence in the public mind than Jesus.